 What do we look for?

 At Hamline, we’re seeking bold, passionate, and purpose-driven students who want to make an impact.
 Our admission requirements ensure that applicants have developed the writing, speaking, reasoning, and study skills to be successful in college.
 The two most important criteria we evaluate are high school course selection and performance in academic subjects.
-We also look at class rank, test scores (if submitted), recommendations, and other indicators of academic achievement or leadership ability.
+We also look at class rank, English proficiency through test scores, recommendations (if submitted), and other indicators of academic achievement or leadership ability.

 If you haven’t completed the recommended coursework requirements but show academic aptitude, you’re still invited to submit your credentials for consideration.
 In addition to requested application materials, some applicants may be asked to provide the results of additional coursework and/or complete an admission interview.

 Hamline doesn’t discriminate on the basis of race, color, national origin, ancestry, sex, disability, religion, age, sexual orientation, or veteran status.
 Diversity strengthens us, bringing new and unique perspectives to our community.
-We welcome applicants from nontraditional backgrounds, first-generation students, and military students or veterans.
+We welcome applicants from nontraditional backgrounds, first-generation students, and we have specific campus resources for military students or veterans.

 - Four years of English